Pickup driver hits family in Montana, kills 2 with shotgun

 Killed in the weekend attack on the Blackfeet Indian Reservation in northwestern Montana were David Siau, 39, of Syracuse, New York, and Siau’s 18-month-old daughter, McKenzie.

-The assailant, Derick Amos Madden, 37, had been in a prior relationship with the woman who killed him and had mental health issues, the Glacier County Sheriff’s Office said Tuesday.
-Authorities did not say how he was killed.
+The assailant, Derick Amos Madden, 37, had been in a prior relationship with the woman who killed him and had mental health issues, the Glacier County Sheriff’s Office said.
+Authorities on Wednesday would not say how he was killed.

 Madden plowed a Toyota Tacoma onto a sidewalk and into the Siau family just before 9 p.m.
 Sunday as they walked in the small town of East Glacier Park, hitting some of them before crashing into a tree, the sheriff’s office said.